SHASHIKIRAN-S/leave-management-backend/README.md

-# Leave-Management-System
 🚀 Leave Management System
 This repository contains the full stack for a Leave Management System, comprising a FastAPI backend and two Next.js frontends — one for 👨‍🎓 Students and one for 🧑‍💼 Admins.

 🧱 Project Structure
 graphql
 Copy code
 📁 FastAPI-Server/          # Backend API built with FastAPI 🐍
 📁 Student-Application/     # Next.js frontend for students 👨‍🎓
 📁 Admin-Application/       # Next.js frontend for administrators 🧑‍💼
 🛠️ Getting Started
 Follow the instructions below to set up and run the project locally.